 11. Term and termination

 11.1 Term.
 The term of the Agreement shall begin on the Effective Date and shall continue for the subscription period designated in the Order, including any renewals, or if no subscription period is designated in the Order, until terminated by one of the Parties.
 If a subscription period is designated in the Order, the term will renew automatically on the last day of each subscription period for an additional time period corresponding to the prior subscription period.

 11.2 Termination for Cause.
 Funnel may terminate the Agreement (including without limitation Customer’s access to the Service) without advance notice if Customer fails to pay applicable fees when due.
 Either Party may terminate the Agreement for any other material breach by the other Party via written notice, effective in thirty (30) days unless the other Party within such time period cures such breach.

 11.3 Termination without Cause.
-Either Party may terminate the Agreement without cause by providing notice of termination at least one (1) day prior to the end of the then-current subscription period.
+Either Party may terminate the Agreement without cause by providing notice of termination at least thirty (30) days prior to the end of the then-current subscription period.

 11.4 Effects of Termination.
 Upon termination of the Agreement, Customer shall cease all use of the Service and delete, destroy, or return all copies of the Documentation in its possession or control.